aravindsnarayan/vault-secret-agent/README.md

 # Fetch a secret
 ./vault-secret-agent SECRET_NAME

+# Fetch a secret with verbose logging
+./vault-secret-agent --verbose SECRET_NAME
 ```

 The tool will output the secret value to stdout, making it easy to use in scripts or other automation tools.

+When using the `--verbose` flag, the tool will output detailed information about:
+- Authentication process
+- API requests and responses
+- Token refresh attempts
+- Secret retrieval status

 ## Error Handling